ronen567/just-the-docs/docs/forward-propogation.md

 \\(a_1^{[5]}=
 g^{[5]}(z_1^{[5]})\\)

 Next section extends Eq.
-5: while the above section regards to the Feed Forwarding of a single Neuron, next section presents the Feed Forward equations for an entire layer l.
+5: while the above section regards to the Feed Forwarding of a single node, next section presents the Feed Forward equations for an entire layer l.

  ## Vectorized Feed Forward Equations